Layout Tips for a Successful Vegetable Garden

 Want to harvest your own tomatoes, lettuce, basil, and more?
 Read on for essential how-tos in planning a vegetable garden layout.

-Planning a vegetable garden layout and successfully harvesting your own produce is easier than you might think.
+Planning a vegetable garden and successfully harvesting your own produce is easier than you might think.
+The layout of a vegetable garden can make or break its success, so it's important to do it right.
 Here are simple tips and ideas to help you get started on your own vegetable garden.

 Pick a Site